 I N S T R U C T I O N S:

-- In a medium bowl whisk together your Two Bears Oat Milk, eggs, vanilla, and oil
+- In a medium bowl whisk together your Two Bears Oat, eggs, vanilla, and oil

 - In a large bowl combine your dry ingredients: flour, sugar, oats, baking soda, and salt.

 - Make a well in your dry ingredients and add wet mixture.
 Stir together to combine.

 - Spoon batter into 12 muffin tins then bake at 350 degrees for about 30 minutes or until tops are firm to the touch.